Kotlin DSL

 Schema Validation

-then("the response matches the OpenAPI schema") {
+afterwards("the response matches the OpenAPI schema") {

 matchesSchema()